 - High or very high setup costs (for code customization, template integration, testing, and implementation)

-- Complex solution, easily implemented and maintained by a specialized developers
+- Complex solution, easily implemented and maintained by specialized developers

 - Complicated upgrades and downgrades

-- Great flexibility and customizable features to meet your unique needs
+- Excellent flexibility and customizable features to meet your unique needs

 - Support must be contracted privately